Skip to main content

 What it is

-A phospholipid critical for brain cell membrane structure and neurotransmitter release
+A phospholipid critical for brain cell membranes that modulates cortisol release and supports neurotransmitter function

 Primary benefits